lassineguindo/AI-in-Future-Industries-Proposal-Project/README.md

 - Exploring real-world case studies of AI integration in universities

 ## Acknowledgments
-Special thanks to **Dr. Stone** for reviewing our proposal and to my team members for their contributions.
+Special thanks to my team members for their contributions.